verilator/verilator/docs/guide/exe_verilator.rst

    will be placed in this directory.
 If not specified, "obj_dir" is used.
    The directory is created if it does not exist and the parent directories exist; otherwise manually create the Mdir before calling Verilator.

-.. option:: --no-merge-const-pool

-   Rarely needed.
-In order to minimize cache footprint, values of different data type, that are yet emitted identically in C++ are merged in the constant pool.
-This option disables this and causes every constant pool entry with a distinct data type to be emitted separately.

 .. option:: --mod-prefix <topname>